India Unreserved Cutoff

 For a comprehensive analysis, see our EB-5 vs. EB-2 Comparison Guide.

 Indian investors face a dual deadline.
 Filing before September 30, 2026 locks in the current $800,000 TEA investment minimum under grandfathering provisions.
-After January 1, 2027, a CPI-U inflation adjustment raises the TEA minimum to an estimated $900,000.
+After January 1, 2027, a CPI-U inflation adjustment raises the TEA minimum to at least approximately $910,000.
 For Indian families relying on LRS pooling across financial years, the higher threshold compounds the funding challenge by requiring additional LRS allowances and potentially an extra year of transfers.
 To discuss your filing timeline and LRS planning, consult an EB-5 attorney who specializes in Indian investor cases.

 Estimated: 12 to 24 months (Rural with priority processing)